Knowledge collapse and the epistemic commons

 8 The optimistic channel: aggregation

-This suggests we should invest in knowledge-sharing infrastructure: open-access publishing, well-maintained Q&A platforms, Wikipedia-like commons, open data, reproducible research.
-The model literally says that the complement to human effort is the quality of the general-knowledge commons, not the power of the agentic recommendation.
+One result in the model is unambiguously good news: the better we get at pooling and sharing human knowledge, the higher the welfare — and the harder collapse becomes to fall into.
+One angle of attack in this case would be to invest in knowledge-sharing infrastructure: open-access publishing, well-maintained Q&A platforms, Wikipedia-like commons, open data, reproducible research.
+The complement to human effort is the quality of the shared commons, not the power of the agentic recommendation.
+How is human-facing knowledge sharing infrastructure distinct from LLMs in any case?
+Careful definitions needed.

 Which brings us back to public sphere business models.